 One of the best features of this tent is how weatherproof it is.
 The seam-taped construction forms an impenetrable barrier against moisture — critical when backpacking in the rainy season.
 The bathtub floor design also prevents water from the ground from leaking into the tent through the walls.

-The Featherstone Outdoor UL is fairly easy to set up, with a single aluminium pole design.
+The Featherstone Outdoor UL is fairly easy to set up, with a single aluminum pole design.
 It is a freestanding tent, so you can quickly pick it up and move it to another location when necessary.
 The generous lifetime warranty, price, and features make this tent an excellent choice.

 - Excellent weatherproofing